Triple Crown of Thoroughbred Racing (United States): Development

 Each Triple Crown race is open to both colts and fillies.
 Although fillies have won each of the individual Triple Crown races, none has won the Triple Crown itself.
 Despite attempts to develop a "Filly Triple Crown" or a "Triple Tiara" for fillies only, no set series of three races has consistently remained in the public eye, and at least four different types of races have been used.
 Two fillies won the series of the Kentucky Oaks, the Pimlico Oaks (now the Black-Eyed Susan Stakes), and the Coaching Club American Oaks, in 1949 and 1952, but the racing press did not designate either accomplishment as a "Triple Crown".
 In 1961, the New York Racing Association created a filly Triple Crown of in-state races only, but the races changed over the years.
 Eight fillies won the NYRA Triple Tiara between 1968 and 1993.

 Gelded colts may run in any of the three races today, but they were prohibited from entering the Belmont between 1919 and 1957.
 Geldings have won each of the individual races, but like fillies, no gelding has ever won the Triple Crown.
 The closest was Funny Cide, who won the Derby and the Preakness in 2003.

 Each of the races is held on a dirt track, rather than the turf surfaces commonly used for important races elsewhere in the world.

 2024–2026 changes

 In 2024 and 2025, the Belmont Stakes was run at Saratoga Race Course at the shorter distance of 1 1/4 miles due to the construction of a new grandstand and racing surface at Belmont Park.

-In 2026 the Belmont Stakes will be run again at Saratoga, while the second race in the series, the Preakness Stakes, will be run at Maryland's Laurel Park because of renovations at Pimlico Race Course.
+In 2026, the Belmont Stakes was run again at Saratoga, while the second race in the series, the Preakness Stakes, was run at Maryland's Laurel Park because of renovations at Pimlico Race Course.
 The Preakness and Belmont are expected to return in 2027 to Pimlico and Belmont Park, respectively.